Khương Hữu Điểu: Life in exile

 After the defeat of South Vietnam by North Vietnam in 1975, Khương immigrated to the US and resides in California with his wife.
 Khương worked in Engineering profession with BelTek organization until his retirement.

-During the Vietnamese refugee early settlement after the Fall of SàiGòn in 1975, Khuong did volunteer his time to assist the Marine Camp Pendleton management to organize and advice many families in their settlement processes in the US.
+During the Vietnamese refugee early settlement after the Fall of Saigon in 1975, Khuong did volunteer his time to assist the Marine Camp Pendleton management to organize and advice many families in their settlement processes in the US.